zhullyb/monyhar/monyhar/docs/gpu/swiftshader.md

 SwiftShader Vulkan can be used both to render Vulkan content directly, or OpenGL ES content when use in conjunction with the ANGLE library.

-## Relevant Chromium command line switches
+## Relevant Monyhar command line switches

 When running the **chrome** executable from the command line, SwiftShader can be enabled using the following Switches:
 1) As the OpenGL ES driver, SwANGLE (ANGLE + SwiftShader Vulkan)